top of page

 *Please note, this method is best used with stretch ribbon, as opposed to satin.

-Getting your first pair of pointe shoes is a big moment for any dancer, but especially so for adults.
+Getting your first pair of pointe shoes is a big moment for any dancer, but especially for adults.
 We work so hard to be ready, and then the moment finally comes...
-You book your fitting, find your perfect pair, and excitedly rush home to sew them!
-And then you might left wondering: How the heck do I actually tie these things?
+You book your fitting, find your perfect pair, and excitedly rush home to sew them...
+And then you find yourself with a shoe on each foot thinking, How the heck do I actually tie these things?
 (At least that's what happened to me...🫣)

-This is the method that I learned from a former professional dancer -- feel free to try it out for yourself!
+This is the method that I learned from a former professional dancer — feel free to try it out for yourself and let me know what you think!

 bottom of page